madvadi/madvadi.github.io/README.md

 *Table 7: Validation of the mesh-independent solution using Coles theory.
 Percentage error is calculated relative to the reference values.*

 ### Conclusion
-The results produced from this simulation using a pressure-based solver for subsonic, incompressible flow (i.e., $${Ma} < 0.3$$) agree closely with the validation data from the NASA TMR Zero Pressure Gradient flat plate case, with low GCI errors, under 1.08% which occurred in the $\text{Re}_{\theta}$ in Table 4.
+The results produced from this simulation using a pressure-based solver for subsonic, incompressible flow (i.e., $${Ma} < 0.3$$) agree closely with the validation data from the NASA TMR Zero Pressure Gradient flat plate case, with low GCI errors, under 1.08% which occurred in the $$\text{Re}_{\theta}$$ in Table 4.
 This demonstrates that the setup can reliably produce the initial internal field for the subsonic pre-inlet section of a CD nozzle.
 Consequently, the simulation settings validated here will successfully capture the subsonic, high-temperature, and high-pressure conditions present at the combustion chamber exit, where the gas behaves as an ideal gas at subsonic speeds.

 ## Engineering Outcome